purgarv/getFallbackUrl/README.md

 # getFallbackUrl
-> get fallback url of reddit video
+> By clicking on the extension icon the fallback url of a reddit video gets copied to the clipboard.